Connection Matrices in Macaulay2: Connection matrices

 \section{Connection matrices}

 Throughout this section, $I$ denotes a $D_n$-ideal of holonomic rank~$m < \infty$.
 We explain how to write the system of PDEs encoded by $I$ in matrix form.
-This can be done in terms of a single $m\times m$ matrix $A$ of differential one-forms, called the {\em connection matrix}, or dually, by $n$ matrices $A_1,\ldots,A_n$ with entries in $\CC(x_1,\ldots,x_n)$, to which we refer as the {\em connection matrices}.
+This can be done in terms of a single $m\times m$ matrix $A$ of differential one-forms, called the {\em connection matrix}, or dually, by $n$ matrices $A_1,\ldots,A_n$ with entries in $\CC(x_1,\ldots,x_n)$.
 They depend on the choice of a $\CC(x_1,\ldots,x_n)$-basis of~$R_n/R_nI$, which we will usually take to be the standard monomials of the $R_n$-ideal $R_nI$ with respect to a term order on $R_n$.
 In our computational setup, the dependence on the choice of a basis enters via a weight vector that is used to define an elimination term order on~$D_n$.
 Gauge transformations explicitly describe how passing from one $\CC(x)$-basis of $R_n/R_n I$ to another affects the connection matrices of the resulting system.

 \Cref{sec:gaugeth} introduces some theoretical background. \Cref{sec:gaugecomp} presents the algorithms required for the computation of the connection matrices and gauge transforms.